aosman101/tfl-realtime-lakehouse/README.md

 ---

 ## Roadmap (ideas)

-- Add CI to run dbt tests on PRs (GitHub Actions)
+- Implement Continuous Integration (CI) to run dbt tests on pull requests (PRs) using GitHub Actions.
-- Add unit tests for DAG tasks (pytest + Airflow testing helpers)
+- Add unit tests for the tasks in the Directed Acyclic Graph (DAG) using pytest and Airflow testing helpers.
-- Add incremental dbt models for more efficient transforms
+- Incorporate incremental dbt models to enable more efficient data transformations.
-- Add a small frontend or dashboard showing the latest arrivals and historical trends
+- Include a small front-end dashboard to display the latest arrivals and historical trends.
-- Add more robust lineage by instrumenting ingestion code with the OpenLineage client
+- Enhance the lineage tracking by incorporating the OpenLineage client into the ingestion code.

 ---

 ## Attribution & Credits

 - TfL Unified API — data source for realtime transport information.
 - Great Expectations — data testing and documentation.
 - dbt, DuckDB — transformation & analytical engine.